DaPraxis/DaPraxis.github.io/_posts/2020-06-23-Multitask-Learning-Paper-Review1.md

   - > Often, labeled data for a related task is unavailable.
 In some circumstances, however, we have access to a task that is opposite of what we want to achieve.
   - **maximize the training error** using a [*gradient reversal layer*](http://proceedings.mlr.press/v37/ganin15.html).
 + Hints
+  > learn features that might not be easy to learn just using the original task
 + Focusing attention
+  >  focus attention on parts of the **image** that a network might normally ignore.
 + Quantization smoothing
 + Predicting inputs
 + Using the future to predict the present